-Another officer who was present and witnessed he incident said something in Bosnian.
-The respondent estimates that this officer was a Muslim himself and asked the perpetrator why he is doing that, maybe trying to stop him.
+Another officer who was present and witnessed the incident said something in Bosnian.
+The respondent guessed that this officer was a Muslim himself and asked the perpetrator why he is doing that, maybe trying to stop him.

 After that procedure, the friends were separated and put into 4 different cells.
 The respondent was imprisoned for 35 days, in a cell with 3 other people.
 His friends who were imprisoned on the same day are still there.
 (As of: 06.07.2019)

-During his stay there was never a translator provided and at no point he received information about the concrete reasons why he was imprisoned and how long he has to stay.
+During his stay, there was never a translator provided and at no point did he receive information about the concrete reasons why he was imprisoned and how long he had to stay.

 “When I asked the guards why they keep me, they said I should speak to the boss, but the boss was never available for me.”

 The conditions in the prison were quite rough, as the interviewee described.
 Portions of food were small and consisted mainly of bred and 2 small packages of cheese and jam.
 Old bred that was clearly from the day before was served.
-It was possible to buy extra food, which is expensive compared to what it is worth.
+It was possible to buy extra food, which was expensive compared to what it was worth.
 Articles for hygiene were not provided at all, the interviewee bought one shampoo for 4 Euros.
-Inside the cell there was a toilet and a sink, imprisoned ones have to wash themselves with cold water via this sink because they weren’t brought to a washing room.
-In the buildings there are 2 floors with cells and prisoners of each floor are allowed to take a walk outside for 1 hour per day inside the yard, in an area that was about 20 square meters.
-The detention prison was full, at that time there were around 70 people.
+Inside the cell there was a toilet and a sink.
+Detainees had to wash themselves with cold water via this sink because they weren’t brought to a washing room.
+In the buildings there were 2 floors with cells and prisoners of each floor were allowed to take a walk outside for 1 hour per day inside the yard, in an area that was about 20 square meters.
+The detention prison was full — at that time, there were around 70 people.

-The respondent reports that many of his fellow detainees didn’t know anything precise about the reasons for their detention and, in some cases, seem without an actual violation of a law that would be a legitimization for the detainment.
-Besides that, people are/were detained because of entering Bosnia with a Montenegrin paper.
-Or “because they made a problem”, which gives a hint to supposedly indictable or triable violations of the law.
-The interviewee reported about one example of an imprisoned Pakistani person, who didn’t had a passport with him and didn’t register in the asylum seekers office and therefore was detained.
+The respondent reports that many of his fellow detainees didn’t know anything precise about the reasons for their detention and, in some cases, seemed without an actual violation of a law that would be a legitimization for the detainment.
+Besides that, people were detained because of entering Bosnia with a Montenegrin paper or “because they made a problem”.
+The interviewee reported one example of an imprisoned Pakistani person, who didn’t have a passport with him and didn’t register in the asylum seekers office and therefore was detained.
 But this person had a visa for Italy with him, issued by an Italian embassy, because the brother of this person already lives in Italy.
 His plan was to just pass the country within the 3 days where it is possible to stay as tourist without a registration, but in these days police controlled and afterwards detained him.
-At the time of recording the interview (beginning of July, 2017), this men from Pakistan was imprisoned for about 4 months and explained the interviewee his situation inside the detention prison in Sarajevo.
+At the time of recording the interview (beginning of July, 2017), this men from Pakistan was imprisoned for about 4 months.

-The interviewee was also speaking about a tragic happening where someone died inside the detention prison.
+The interviewee was also speaking about a tragic event where someone died inside the detention center.
 It didn’t happen at the time he was there, but the person who told him, was a cellmate and witness, who is still detained.
-One Algerian men became sick inside the cell in February 2019, in the night he began to spit blood.
+One Algerian men became sick inside the cell in February 2019.
+In the night, he began to spit blood.
 His cellmates punched against the door and yelled for police the whole night.
 When the guards showed up in the morning to bring the breakfast, the men was dead.

 “Some people even said yes, because they have no idea about how long they can stay there!
 If you stay there already for 3 months, 4 months, 10 months and nobody is speaking to you, and you don’t know how long you have stay there, it’s clear you want to go back to Morocco [… ] It’s not about having freedom, because they deport you to a country where you are not free also.”

-The push back from the detention center in Sarajevo to Montenegro happened on the 23rd of June 2019 in between the official border crossing points in Šćepan Polje (MNE).
+The pushback from the detention center in Sarajevo to Montenegro happened on the 23rd of June 2019 at the official border crossing points in Šćepan Polje (MNE).

-As the interviewee described the procedure of the guard to pick the chosen ones for a deportation/push back to Montenegro, it seems also pretty random.
+As the interviewee described the procedure of the guard to pick the chosen ones for a pushback to Montenegro, it seems also pretty random.

 “He don’t have names, he just points the finger and said, you, you, you and you.”

-From his personal belongings he didn’t get useful things for a travel back, he only received his clothes, but not his sleeping bag, knife and lighter.
-All his money was spent inside the prison to buy food and other things because the served one wasn’t enough.
-His phone was given back to him, but the “Maps.me”-App was deleted.
+From his personal belongings he didn’t get useful things for a travel back: he only received his clothes, but not his sleeping bag, knife and lighter.
+He had spent all his money inside the prison to buy food and other things.
+His phone was returned to him, but the “Maps.me”-App was deleted.